 You can get anything you want to eat at the White Front Café, just so long as what you want to eat is a tamale.
 In this little wood-frame house by the side of Route 1, you can have it one of two ways: pick up a tamale and squeeze out a mouthful of the succulent insides or peel away the husk and use a saltine cracker to scoop some up.

-Rhoda's tamales are delicious, made with a combination of beef and chicken.
-The meats combined with steamy cornmeal are wrapped in husks that when unfolded, emanate an irresistibly appetizing aroma and are a joy to eat as a snack or meal any time of day.
+Rhoda's blue-ribbon tamales are made with a combination of beef and chicken packed inside a husk with steamy cornmeal.
+When unfolded, they emanate an irresistibly appetizing aroma and are a joy to eat as a snack or meal any time of day.

 Located on the wrong side of town in the back rooms of a dilapidated grocery store, Doe's does not look like a restaurant, much less a great restaurant.
 Many of the dining tables are in fact located in the kitchen, spread helter-skelter among stoves and counters where the staff dresses salads and fries potatoes in big iron skillets.
 Nevertheless, the steaks are some of the best you will eat anywhere.